dannywade/net-textorial/README.md

 Under the hood, this tool is leveraging [Netmiko](https://github.com/ktbyers/netmiko) and [Streamlit](hhttps://streamlit.io/).
 Thank you to all involved!

-If you'd like an overview of the tool, check out my [YouTube video](https://youtu.be/H8uGOIK2ZqY)!

 ## Features
 - **It just works**: Set your device CLI credentials as environment variables and let it rip!
 No need to define a device type!
 All device types are automagically determined using Netmiko's awesome `ssh_autodetect` module.